 Use this pin to set up the desired switching frequency.
 A resistor, placed from FS to ground will set the switching frequency.
-The relationship between the value of the resistor and the switching frequency will be described by approximate equations.
+The relationship between the value of the resistor and the switching frequency will be described by an approximate equation.